isomerpages/govtech-stp/pages/FAQ.md

 (i) <u><b>Private Transport Use</b></u>

-Travellers may be picked up from the airport by an authorised hotel and transport service representative/family member from the same household/friend in a private vehicle.
-However, there should not be more than one person picking up the traveller, and the traveller must be ferried directly to their declared place of accommodation.
+Travellers can commute using their own private vehicle, taxis (including street-hailed taxis) or book a private-hire car (GrabSHN, Go-Jek, Ryde, MVL(TADA)) via the provider’s respective apps.
+This also applies to travellers who have to leave their place of SHN to take their mandatory scheduled PCR test to exit from SHN at the approved testing facility.

 If there is more than one traveller, those sharing the same vehicle should have the same travel history and are heading towards the same declared place of accommodation.

 All persons in the vehicle must wear face masks throughout the journey.
 In addition, the following precautions are strongly encouraged:-

 <ol style="list-style-type:disc;">
-	<li>Vehicle windows must be wound down with air conditioning turned off.</li>
+	<li style="padding-left:15px;">Vehicle windows must be wound down with air conditioning turned off.</li>
-		<li>Where practicable, the front passenger seat should be left unoccupied;</li>
+		<li style="padding-left:15px;">Where practicable, the front passenger seat should be left unoccupied;</li>
-			<li>The back seat should only be occupied by the traveller(s)</li>
+			<li style="padding-left:15px;">The back seat should only be occupied by the traveller(s)</li>
-			<li>The driver should wipe down the vehicle after dropping the traveller off at his/her declared place of accommodation.
+			<li style="padding-left:15px;">The driver should wipe down the vehicle after dropping the traveller off at his/her declared place of accommodation.
 Please refer to the National Environmental Agency (NEA) <a href="https://www.nea.gov.sg/our-services/public-cleanliness/environmental-cleaning-guidelines/advisories/advisory-on-surface-cleaning-and-disinfection-for-covid-19">guidelines</a> for more information.</li>
 </ol>

 <div id="note2"></div>